dkublik/jekyll-now/_posts/2015-9-24-transaction troubles.md

 comments: true
 ---

-#### Problem

-Recently I've faced an interesting.
+Recently I've faced an interesting issue.
 Got transactional method saving entity to the database - method is called, no exception is thrown - but no data is stored to the db.

+&nbsp;

 ```java
 /* SummaryMaker */